ausybenelux/lissa_kickstart/README.md

 clients.
 External services like Facebook, Twitter or other Drupal sites can plugin to the queue to send additional data in real time to clients.

-Runs on port 15672 in the default infrastructure single server setup:
+Runs on port 15672 in the default infrastructure single server setup, login with guest/guest in the local setup:

 <http://admin.lissa.dev:15672>